kentSarmiento/link-for-later-service/README.md

 ### Setup

 1. Clone this repository.
-1. Open Visual Studio Code within the repo.
+1. Open the repository in Visual Studio Code.
 1. Wait for the notification in the bottom right corner asking to `"Reopen in container"`.